mvilledieu/shadertoy-react/README.md

 ## Built in uniforms

-Uniforms you can use in your shader.
+Built in uniforms you can use in your shader.

+Shadertoy Built in:

   * `uniform float iTime` -- shader playback time (in seconds).
   * `uniform float iTimeDelta` -- Render time (in seconds).